 Some venues are not eligible for a general bar licence.
 Depending on your venue, you may require a:

-A liquor licence freeze applies in the Kings Cross and Sydney CBD Entertainment precincts until 1 June 2019.
+A liquor licence freeze applies in the Kings Cross and Sydney CBD Entertainment precincts 30 April 2021.
 While this freeze is in place, certain types of new liquor licences, including hotel licences, cannot be granted.

 Before you apply for a general bar licence, you must prepare a Category B community impact statement (CIS).

 A community impact statement (CIS) provides evidence that you’ve advised your local community of your intention to operate a hotel liquor licence, and provides them with an opportunity to provide comment.